vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Take in another cup of your favorite drink.
 You are going put the authentication to good use in this last mile of the run.

 The idea is to allow users to move books between shelves.

+### Models and DB

-Now you can create necessary models with the usual commands.
+Start by creating necessary models with the usual commands.
 You'd just need three models:

 * A model for Users
 * A model for Books